kaikuchn/blackberrycmake/README.md

 ### Your CMake is awful
 I know, and I'm sorry. :(
 I have little experience with CMake.
 I usually set it up once and then just use it.
 Or more often I hope somebody else already did it for me.
+(Also, as mentioned before: most of this was not written by me, so maybe it's someone else's CMake that you find lacking, HA!)

 If you can improve on it, please do so!
 Just **fork it & send me a pull request**.
 There's probably a lot one can clean up and I will try to do some cleaning myself.
 For now, however, I'm just glad that it works. :)